assen-totin/sobek/README.md

 The challenge composition is as follows:

-- The challenge is composed from random data (at least 64 bytes); it is transmitted to the web client in a hex-encoded form.
+- The challenge is composed by Sobek backend from random data (at least 64 bytes, since the client will need to compute its 256-bit hash as a solution) and send to the web client.
-- The current timestamp is also sent to the web client.
-It is later used to verify that the challenge and its response have not been passed to another web client.
-- The challenge and the timestamp together are digitally signed using a key, only known to the backend server.
-- The web client computes the SHA-256 hash from the challenge, starting with a zero nonce as a salt.
-It checks if the first N bits of the hash (as defined in the challenge) are all zeroes; if not, the nonce is incremented by one and the computation is repeated (which, on average, will require 2^N/2 computations).
+- The web client computes the SHA-256 hash from the challenge, starting with a zero as a salt.
+It checks if the first N bits of the hash (as defined in the challenge) are all zeroes; if not, the salt is incremented by one and the computation is repeated (which, on average, will require 2^N/2 computations).
 Modern client hardware should be able to produce 10-100 K hashes per second, so the complexity of the challenge should be set to a value that will not take more than a second or so to solve.
-- When ready, the web client submits the last nonce it used as a solution, together with the original challenge, timestamp and signature.
+- When ready, the web client submits the last salt it used as a solution, together with the original challenge.
-- The backend verifies that the signature matches the challenge and the timestamp.
-- The backend verifies that the timestamp is not older than some small amount of time, like 1 minute.
-- The verification backend computes the hash from the challenge with the solution it has received as a salt and verifies that its first N bits are indeed zeroes.
+- The Sobek backend computes the hash from the challenge with the solution it has received as a salt and verifies that its first N bits are indeed zeroes.
+The original challenge, timestamp and signature ensure that the challenge cannot be tampered with or, once solved, passed to other web clients.

-With this workflow, the verification backend only needs to compute two digital signatures and one hash per challenge, which makes the load on it negligible.
+Thus, the Sobek backend only needs to compute two digital signatures and one hash per challenge, which makes the load on it negligible.

 ## THE SOBEK COOKIE